BillyDM/awesome-audio-dsp/sections/PROGRAMMING_LANGUAGES.md

-# Low-level Programming Languages
+# Programming Languages

-A list of low-level programming languages used to make audio software, along with their pros and cons.
+A list of programming languages used to make audio software, along with their pros and cons.

+# Low-level Languages

 When you want to get serious with audio DSP & audio plugin development, nothing beats writing code in a low-level programming language with manual memory management.
  - Multiplying even just a single gain to a stereo signal will require around 96,000 multiply operations per second on the CPU (2 channels * 48,000 samples per second).
- - Compound that with the fact that complex plugins can have hundreds or thousands of CPU operations applied per-sample, and there are usually many plugin instances loaded at the same time in a single project.
+ - Complex plugins can have hundreds or thousands of CPU operations applied per-sample, and there are usually many plugin instances loaded at the same time in a single project.
- - On top of that, using an easier higher-level programming language with runtime-safety checks and automatic garbage collection will create problems with latency because allocating/deallocating memory can take an undetermined amount of time (i.e. they are not "realtime safe" languages).
+ - Using an easier higher-level programming language with runtime-safety checks and automatic garbage collection are not [realtime safe](http://www.rossbencina.com/code/real-time-audio-programming-101-time-waits-for-nothing) because allocating/deallocating memory can take an undetermined amount of time.

-Here I'll list the best languages to use for serious DSP and their pros and cons:
 ## [C++](https://en.wikipedia.org/wiki/C%2B%2B)
 - Pros:
   - C++ is the most commonly used programming language in the audio industry, so it is the best bet if you wish to get hired into an audio software company.